Royalties are a key element in the strength and durability of the NFT art market.

 Royalties then decay by 50% for each subsequent transaction in an artwork's chain of ownership (as pictured below):

 Collectors have been integral to both SuperRare and the growth of countless artist careers.
 We believe collector royalties will make collecting a more social activity, incentivize both primary and secondary sales, and continue to unleash artistic expression.

 When do I receive my Collector Royalty?

 Royalty payments will be computed monthly and credited directly to the accounts of qualifying collectors on SuperRare.
-You will be notified if you have a Collector Royalty to claim, and you can do so within your dashboard.
+When claimable, you will see them within your dashboard.

-Since this program is currently a pilot, we will be monitoring transaction data closely and administering payments off-chain before any automation takes place.
-It is within the SuperRare ethos to never directly handle the funds of our users, as all transactions otherwise are carried out via smart contracts, but as this is a completely novel payment structure, we want to ensure we perfect it before automating it.
-We look forward to bringing Collector Royalties on-chain when the pilot period is complete.
+It is within the SuperRare ethos to never directly handle the funds of our users, as all transactions otherwise are carried out via smart contracts.
+We look forward to bringing Collector Royalties on-chain in the near future, now that the pilot period is complete.

 We’re closely listening to feedback from the community to make adjustments as needed.
 We've been overwhelmed by the positive response so far and welcome further ideation from the community.
 We’re thrilled to bring this exciting new economic construct to the art market and hope it continues to expand the commercial success experienced by both artists and collectors alike.